Miggi42/freeCodeCamp/guide/english/css/colors/index.md

-An RGB color value is specified with: rgb(red, green, blue) An RGBA color value is similar, with the alpha value in last position: rgba(red, green, blue, alpha)
+An RGB color value is specified with: rgb(red, green, blue) An RGBA color value is similar, with the alpha value in last position: rgba(red, green, blue, alpha) An RGB color is read as the red value first, then the green value, then the blue value.

 ### HSL(A)